Mk4Levi/Dice-Game_Mkp/README.md

 # Dice-Game_Mkp
- Click to roll the Dice :-
+ Roll the Dice and decide the Winner.